-Lemon Cheesecake Squares.
-Simple recipe, no baking with a refreshing lemon flavor.
+Lemon Cheesecake Bars, a simple no bake recipe with a refreshing lemon flavor.
 Prep in under 10 minutes for a delicious dessert.
-Perfect for Easter and Summertime
+Perfect for Easter and Summertime.

-Lemon Cheesecake Squares!
+Lemon Cheesecake Bars!
 This is a lovely, simple no-bake dessert and very easy to make.

 It takes minutes to put together, and the only hard part is being patient for it to chill for a while so it can set.